KingsleyNgoi/HeartDisease_Prediction_ModelsSelection/README.md

 ## 6. | Blockage
 - Several improvements can be implemented in the following research/notebook as although selecting the best model for prediction but at the last section(Prediction Case) on testing one set of dummy data, there is still incorrect prediction obtained.
     > Suggested for the next research can increase the dataset size for the model to train and then perform prediction.

     > Comparing the models trained on with or without removing some low correlation features.

     > Since the hyperparameters used is in wide range, based on dataset size concern, check any regularization methods need to be applied on or reducing some hyperparameters used in GridSearchCV.
 - The pickle file outputed is not correct in size.
 Need further troubleshooting.
+  (SOLVED by using joblib library instead of directly using pickle library)